ginkgo-project/ginkgo/CONTRIBUTING.md

 ### Our git workflow

-In Ginkgo, we prioritize keeping a clean history over accurate tracking of commits. `git rebase` is hence our command of choice to make sure that we have a nice and linear history.
+In Ginkgo, we prioritize keeping a clean history over accurate tracking of commits. `git rebase` is hence our command of choice to make sure that we have a nice and linear history, especially for pulling the latest changes from the `develop` branch.
+More importantly, rebasing upon develop is **required** before the commits of the PR are merged into the `develop` branch.

 ### Writing good commit messages